Platform Bed vs Box Spring: Which Is Better for You?

 What Is a Box Spring?

 Box springs or divans are more complicated than platform beds.
-They are filled with springs that are often supported or held together by a wooden or metal frame and covered by a cloth.
+There are some mattresses which come with spring in it called innerspring mattresses.
+Box springs are filled with springs that are often supported or held together by a wooden or metal frame and covered by a cloth.
 Box springs are meant to complement the support provided by the mattress.
 It can also help raise the height of your bed for aesthetic or health purposes.

 Factors That You Should Consider